chipbk10/PKI/DigitalSignature.md

   - **Integrity**: confirming that the data has not been altered since it was signed
   - **Non-Repudiation**: with digital signature, the sender cannot deny having sent the message later on

+- Note that the Digital Signature is not to provide confidentiality.
+Anyone can read the document.

 ## Under the hood

 - The sender wants to send a document with his digital signature to a receiver